 “Let’s offload the backpack and enjoy the trek, since it is my first High Altitude Trek” , he said!

-“No let’s do it with the backpack on”, she said!
+“No let’s do it with the backpack on”,

 And oh my god!
 Standing at my first ever campsite at 10,000 feet, couldn’t thank her enough for pushing me.